 Likewise, the Autumn Festival (October 9-10) is the annual festival of the Hachiman Shrine in the northern half of the old town, and the festival is also known as Hachiman Festival.

 The spring and autumn festivals have similar attractions and schedules.
 Each festival features its own set of about a dozen festival floats (yatai).
 During the year, the tall and heavily decorated floats are stored in storehouses, which are scattered across Takayama's old town (except the floats exhibited in the Yatai Kaikan).
-A set of replica floats are, furthermore, exhibited around the year at the Matsuri no Mori festival museum.
+A set of replica floats are, furthermore, exhibited year round at the Matsuri no Mori festival museum.

 Main attractions of the Takayama Festival: